Jane Luu: Work as a graduate student and co-discovery of the Kuiper Belt

 As a graduate student at the University of California at Berkeley and the Massachusetts Institute of Technology, she looked at links between asteroids and comets for her main PhD project.
 She also worked with David C. Jewitt to discover the Kuiper Belt, an area previously believed to contain no objects.
 In 1992, after five years of observation, they found the first known Kuiper Belt object other than Pluto and its largest moon Charon, using the University of Hawaii's 2.2 meter telescope on Mauna Kea.
-This object is (15760) 1992 QB1, which she and Jewitt nicknamed "Smiley".
+This object is 15760 Albion, which she and Jewitt nicknamed "Smiley".
 The American Astronomical Society awarded Luu the Annie J. Cannon Award in Astronomy in 1991.
 In 1992, Luu received a Hubble Fellowship from the Space Telescope Science Institute and chose the University of California, Berkeley as a host institution.
 The Phocaea main-belt asteroid 5430 Luu is named in her honor.
 She received her PhD in 1992 at MIT.